tealpartners/website/content/en/blog/testimonials/deloitte.md

 <p class="blogpost__quote">
-“Teal Partners was our partner as of day one.
-They were an integral part of a very successful project, that made a material impact on our business operations.” - Inge Diels, Managing Partner Talent at Deloitte
+Teal Partners was our partner as of day one.
+They were an integral part of a very successful project, that made a material impact on our business operations.
 </p>
+- Inge Diels, Managing Partner Talent at Deloitte

 While Deloitte collected feedback, Teal Partners translated the wishes and requirements into functionalities.
 Development went smoothly, with short feedback rounds.
 From the start, our team paid attention to aspects of the tool that were not purely functional, such as branding, appearance, privacy, and security.
 There was also permanent consultation on these aspects.